Онлайн трансляция | 12 сентября

 The donations from the Lavra and other large monasteries were significant in times of the Russo-Japanese and First World Wars.

 Many known people wished to be buried after their death on the Lavra graveyard.
-Such last will was in particular left by general-fieldmarshall Boris Petrovich Sheremetyev.
-However after the decease of Sheremetyev which followed in Moscow, according to the order of Peter I, the body of the gone was brought to the Aleksander-Nevski Lavra in Saint-Petersburg instead of Kiev.
-On the Christmas graveyard of the Lavra, in the Large Dormition Church on the territory of the monastery, many outstanding men from Russia and Ukraine rest in peace, and among them there is the daughter of mentioned Sheremetyev Natalia (named Nectaria in monasticism) Dolgorukaya.
+On the graveyard of the Lavra, in the Large Dormition Church on the territory of the monastery, many outstanding men from Rus’ and Ukraine rest in peace, and among them there is the daughter of mentioned Sheremetyev Natalia (named Nectaria in monasticism) Dolgorukaya.
 The challenging fortune of this woman was on everyone’s lips for many years.
 The digraced princess took the vows of schema in the Flor Monastery in 1757 at the age of 43.
-Being an active person and educated woman, she took part in reconstruction of the Church of the Tithe and other Kiev churches.
+Being an active person and educated woman, she took part in reconstruction of the Church of the Tithe and other Kyiv churches.
 Nun Nectaria deceased on June, 3, 1771, and was buried in the Lavra with princess- and hermit-worth honor.

-In 1911, the earth of the monastery took the remains of Peter Arkadievich Stolypin, the conspicuous statesman of the Russian Empire.
+In 1911, the earth of the monastery took the remains of Peter Arkadievich Stolypin, the conspicuous statesman of the Rus’ Empire.

 An immense damage to the architectural and historical treasures of the Lavra was caused also during the years of the Great Patriotic War.
 On November, 3, 1941, the Holy Dormition Cathedral was blasted.